 A key element to the Concordia academic experience is equipping our students through high-impact opportunities, such as off-campus learning experiences.
 We encourage these to be available where the health and safety of all in attendance is prioritized.
 Faculty who plan to offer such an experience, including, but not limited to—field experiences, field trips, student teaching, student group trips, internships, practicums, study tours, study abroad—will need to coordinate with their Dean and provide a written plan accommodating for all pertinent university and state health measures.
 These written plans must be approved by the Provost and shared with all students and others in attendance.

-During this time, the Provost’s Office, with the endorsement of the Undergraduate Council, will continue to temporarily suspend the usual Academic Policy Handbook rules regarding instructor authority in setting attendance policies.
-For the Fall 2020 term, the campus-wide attendance policy is as follows:
+We continue to face a challenging situation requiring each one of us to make a good faith effort to be flexible and to make decisions in the best interest of the community.
+In light of this, the Provost’s Office, with the endorsement of the Undergraduate Council, will continue to temporarily suspend the usual Academic Policy Handbook rules regarding instructor authority in setting attendance policies.
+For the Spring 2021 term, the campus-wide attendance policy for in-person, dual-mode, hybrid classes and final exams is as follows:

-• Work with their instructors to try to reschedule exams, labs, and other critical academic activities
+- Remain in contact with their instructors and advisor regarding their status, and work with their instructors to try to reschedule exams, labs, and other critical academic activities.

 A Caring Community